Michael Almdal Scholarship Fund

 His memory lives on through a Memorial Scholarship Fund and the annual awarding of the Michael W. Almdal Memorial Cup.
 Michael’s family and friends established the Fund in 1990 to commemorate his athletic and academic accomplishments.

-The fund will provide a $2000 scholarship to an accomplished Alberta licensed cyclist attending an accredited college or university on a full-time basis.
+The fund will provide a $3000 scholarship to an accomplished Alberta licensed cyclist attending an accredited college or university on a full-time basis.
+The successful student will receive $1500 per semester.